ava-labs/subnet-evm/README.md

 ## Run in Docker

+The `subnet-evm` Docker image comes with AvalancheGo pre-installed, making it easy to run a node.
+You can find the latest image tags on [Docker Hub](https://hub.docker.com/r/avaplatform/subnet-evm/tags).

 ### Configuration

 You can configure the `subnet-evm` Docker container using both environment variables and standard AvalancheGo config files.